psalveso/EC50Calculator/README.md

 - `-s` This specifies the number of samples that the concentration gradient spans.
 It needs to be a number.
 - `-a` This specifies the units that the script should label the x-axis It needs to be a string.
 - `-n` This specifies whether the parameter n should be fit, or fixed.
 Options are `True` or `False`
+- `-m` This specifies the layout of the plate.
+Options are `True` (4 experiments, each with 3 replicate samples) or `False` (2 experiments, each with 4 replicate samples).

 For example: `python3 EC50.py -d 2 -c 1 -s 8 -a mg/mL -n False`